Benefits of Our Assigned Device Per Student Program

 Enhanced Student Engagement, Motivation, and Ownership for Learning

-In a 1:1 environment, the learning shifts from the more traditional instructor-led model to a more student-centered focus.
+In an environment where each student has a device, the learning shifts from the more traditional instructor-led model to a more student-centered focus.
 Accessibility to online learning tools gives students options that naturally engage and provide opportunities for student ownership in their learning process.
 Technology is only one tool that provides effective differentiation while increasing student engagement and motivation.

 Access To Student Work Facilitates Ongoing Formative Assessment

 When students complete written work and presentations through Google Drive and other web-based systems, teachers are able to view student work in progress rather than after completion.
 This facilitates ongoing feedback to students from teachers and formative assessment opportunities; both of these are considered best practice in assessment and will lead to improved student outcomes.

 In an assigned device model, it is possible to shift from traditional 'lecture-based' learning to more student-centered research projects and project-based learning.
 Not only does this model provide a variety of ways to deliver content, but it also offers a wider range of opportunities for students to show what they know and understand about a topic.
 Project-based learning is typically framed by a 'real-world problem' that requires students to work in groups, gather and synthesize information, think critically, and apply this knowledge.
 The teacher becomes a facilitator/coach helping to frame student questions, gather instructional resources, and provide feedback as needed.